-6.4 Northern Link
+6.3 Northern Link

-To ensure good public transport connectivity, a public transport route needs to be established over the railway at the north-east part of the site.
-This may be achievable over the existing railway bridge on Turnhouse Road or via a new bridge over the Edinburgh-Fife railway.
+To ensure good public transport connectivity, a public transport route (WE12) needs to be established over the railway at the north-east part of the site.
+This may be achievable by connecting to ever the existing railway bridge on Turnhouse Road or via a new bridge over the Edinburgh-Fife railway.
+Two indicative routes are shown on Figure 11.
+An alignment of the option that uses the existing bridge on Turnhouse Road is shown in Figure 12 - Public Transport & Active Travel Routes - Option 1.
+This option and layout is considered deliverable.

-6.5 Airport Access Route
+6.4 Airport Access Route

-There is an option for a potential Airport access route which would include public transport; this is shown as being accessed from Gogar Roundabout/ Myreton Drive and running close to the railway line as indicated on the Masterplan map.
+There is an option for a potential Airport access route (WE26) which would include public transport to connect to the northern element of WE29 (Main Street- Development Link Road).; this is shown as being accessed from Gogar Roundabout/ Myreton Drive and running close to the railway line as indicated on the Masterplan map.
 This route would be considered in terms of broader transport requirements in the wider West Edinburgh and City context.

-If cars are to use this road, this will only be supported if there are a range of measures provided which improve public transport to the airport and the WEPFSM area.
+If cars are to use this road, this will only be supported if there are a range of significant measures provided which improve public transport to the airport and the WEPFSMWEPF area.
 These measures include provision of the northern link including agreement that public transport buses can traverse airport land as illustrated.

-6.6 Public Transport
+6.5 Public Transport